Want to grow your email list by 1,000+ subscribers?

 And you may think creating content upgrades will take forever.
 Aren't you supposed to get this done in 30 days?

-But you don’t need to create content upgrades for every single piece of content on your site.
+But you don’t need to create content upgrades for every piece of content on your site.

 Start by creating content upgrades for the top five pieces of content on your site.

-Finally, identify your most popular pieces of content or your top viewed product pages (if you’re ecommerce).
+3. Identify your most popular pieces of content or your top-viewed product pages (if you’re ecommerce).
 Here’s an example of ours:

 Offer a quick content upgrade for each: